 The Pregnancy Related Services (PRS) program, administered by the County Departments of Job and Family Services, helps expectant mothers receive care management services.
 The goal of this program is to maintain or improve the health of the pregnant woman, increase the chances for a healthier baby, and promote positive birth outcomes.

 Long-term Care offers benefits to individuals who are elderly or disabled and who meet certain criteria related to their care needs.
 These benefits are offered in addition to basic Medicaid services.
 Long-term care services are offered through the following:

 These allow certain people to receive care in their homes and communities instead of in institutions.
 To receive these services, a person must be eligible for Medicaid and require care in a hospital, nursing home, or facility for those with developmental disabilities.
 Ohio has multiple waivers.
 Consumers may ask to apply for Medicaid at our agency.
 For more information, go to http://www.jfs.ohio.gov/ohp.

 These are provided to people who are elderly or disabled, and who are receiving care at either a nursing facility or an intermediate care facility for the developmentally disabled.
 An individual must spend at least 30 days in a long-term care setting to qualify for Medicaid payment of long-term care services.

-To be eligible for Home Choice, individuals must:
+To be eligible for HOME Choice an individual must:

-- Have lived in a facility-based care setting for at least 90 days;
+- Have resided in a long-term care facility for at least 90 consecutive days

 Medicaid Buy-IN for Workers with Disabilities (MBIWD) is an Ohio Medicaid program providing health care coverage to working Ohioans with disabilities.
 MBIWD was created to encourage Ohioans with disabilities to work and still keep their health care coverage.
 Individuals must be Medicaid eligible, be employed in paid work, pay a premium, and meet certain financial criteria.